 15. Okonomiyaki DIY

-At Sennichimae Hatsuse you are given your own small private room, you order the type of okonomiyaki you would like to make, ingredients are brought to you along with instructions (english available) so you can make this on your grill.
+At Sennichimae Hatsuse you are given your own small private room to make your very own okonomiyaki.
+You order the type of okonomiyaki you would like to make, ingredients are then brought to you along with instructions (english available) so you can make this on your grill.
 You can also order extras via a phone in the room.

 It was a lot of fun and offered excellent value for money.
 My okonomiyaki was not going to win any awards for taste but making it yourself is one of the most fun and interactive things to do in Osaka.